- Open Access

 Electronic supplementary material

 Additional file 1: Figure S1: Mutation of single miR-375 binding site does not abolish the repression effect.
+Figure S2.
 PCR amplification of E6, E7, and E6E7E1 transcripts in SiHa, SCC090, and three HPV16 positive oropharyngeal tumors (T1-T3).
 Table S1.
 Primer sequences for cloning and mutagenesis.
 (PDF 411 KB)